zeisthegd/TheSun/README.md

 }
 ```

-Finally, when the use press the [Calcualte](#) button, the program calls the calculation and visualization functions in the **SunSimulator.cs** script.
+Finally, when the user press the [Calcualte](#) button, the program calls the calculation and visualization functions in the **SunSimulator.cs** script.
 ```C#
     ...
     if (AllInputFieldsArePresent())